 As a performer, Hannah has performed across the United Kingdom in musicals, plays and everything in between.

-She also plays violin and piano, loves cats and a good challenge!
+She also plays violin and piano, loves her dog (Gucci!), and always rises to a good challenge!

-In the past 3 years over 150 people have changed their lives by learning how to take control of their voice.
+Join over 600 singing students who have changed their lives by learning to take control of their voice.